uli-heller/uli-wsgen/README.md

 ...
 ```

 This is an issue with the existing interface class of the web service.
-The interface class must *not* specify a serviceName within the @WebService annotation - see [reference](http://docs.oracle.com/javaee/5/api/javax/jws/WebService.html#serviceName()) for details!
+The interface class must *not* specify a serviceName within the @WebService annotation - see [javaee reference documentation](http://docs.oracle.com/javaee/5/api/javax/jws/WebService.html#serviceName) for details!